 Principled Rebuttal

-Verdict: UNJUSTIFIED
+Verdict: INDEFENSIBLE

 ๐ Timeline